krockway/Mapping_Earthquakes/README.md

 ## Purpose

-For this project, the goal is to map the latest earthquake data from the US Geological Survey website.
+The goal of this project is to map the last 7 days of earthquake data from the [US Geological Survey website](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).

 The map features three layers that a user can choose between: street view, satellite view and dark view.